-Except for the election of the Chairman of the Board of Directors and the members of the Nomination and Remuneration Committee (which are to be elected by the General Meeting of Shareholders), the Board of Directors determines its own organization.
-It shall elect its Vice-Chairman, the members of the Audit Committee, and appoint a Secretary who does not need to be a member of the Board of Directors.
+Except for the election of the Chairman of the Board of Directors and the members of the Remuneration Committee (which are to be elected by the General Meeting of Shareholders), the Board of Directors determines its own organization.
+It shall elect its Vice-Chairman, the members of the Audit Committee and of the Nomination Committee, and appoint a Secretary who does not need to be a member of the Board of Directors.

-The Board of Directors has established two committees: the Audit Committee and the Nomination and Remuneration Committee.
-Both Committees are assisting the Board of Directors in fulfilling its duties and have also decision authority to the extent described below.
+As of December 31, 2016, Dufry AG has three committees: the Audit Committee, the Nomination Committee and the Remuneration Committee.
+All three Committees are assisting the Board of Directors in fulfilling its duties and have also decision authority to the extent described below.